CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

-**Proxy information- do we need?**

-The `ServerName` should be the `<public url of application server>`

-Execute the following commands to enable the proxy module:

-    sudo a2enmod proxy
-    sudo a2enmod proxy_ajp
-    sudo a2enmod proxy_http
-    sudo service apache2 restart

-Execute the following commands to enable the reverse proxy to Tomcat:

-    sudo a2ensite ccpd.conf
-    sudo service apache2 reload

 ### Ensuring Trust ###
 In the browser's URL bar, navigate to the CIS-CAT Pro Dashboard application.
 Click on the HTTPS certificate chain (next to URL address).
 In the Google Chrome browser, if the user sees a "Not Secure" label next to the URL, the certificate is not trusted.
 Click on the "Not Secure" link to display the certificate information: